API Security Best Practices: A Direct Technical Breakdown

 });

-Rate Limiting That Actually Makes Sense
+Rate Limiting That Isn't One-Size-Fits-All

 import rateLimit from 'express-rate-limit';